 - «Government Entity»: The entity’s legal existence was established by the political subdivision in which the entity operates.
 It could be typically the parliament, a ministry, a state agency or a city.

 - «Non Commercial Entity»: The Applicant is an International Organization Entity, created under a charter, treaty, convention or equivalent instrument that was signed by, or on behalf of, more than one country's government.
 E.g. Unicef, WHO.

-Please note the following for the serial number and fields for the jurisdiction of incorporation:
+Please note the following for the registry number and fields for the jurisdiction of incorporation:

 In case of a «Private Organization» you shall enter your registry number as serial number.
 As far the jurisdiction of incorporation operates on a local level all three certificate fields (locality, province/state, country) should be filled in.
 In case a jurisdiction of incorporation or registration agency operates on province/state level you shall leave the locality entry empty.
 In case a jurisdiction of incorporation or registration agency operates on country level only the country field should be filled in.